Osama446/React-Naive/README.md

     the ios there is no difference between them

     on android the window excludes the status bar while the screen includes the status bar.

+  10. For platform specific styling we can use the platform component then using a ternary expression or using the Platform.select() that takes an object.
+      Platform.select({ ios: 0, android:2 }) this will pick the value for each platform.